The Center for Arts in Natick: Relocation to Natick Central Fire Station

 The success of TCAN in its original location encouraged the organization to seek a larger and more permanent facility.
 After considering alternate locations, TCAN purchased the historic Central Fire Station from the Town of Natick in October 1998.
 Originally constructed in 1875 following a devastating fire in 1874, the Central Fire Station is located in the heart of Natick Center and is recognized in the National Register of Historic Places.

 A $2.5M restoration of the building included installation of a steel beam to allow use of 4,000 sq. ft. for the main performance space, reconstruction of the historic cupola that sits atop the hose drying tower, restoration of windows and masonry, installation of a new roof, and the return of the modified two double-bay entrances to the original four arched bays, complete with opening wood doors.
 The new TCAN facility, with four times as much seating capacity (270 seats), was opened as a performing arts center in May 2003.

 Management and Volunteers

 In March 2004, shortly after relocation to the larger venue, TCAN's Board of Directors hired David Lavalley as its new executive director.
 The decision to part ways with founding director Michael Moran was met with local controversy and the departure of some volunteers, who protested his termination.

 TCAN is governed by an elected volunteer Board of Directors, run by a staff of full-time and part-time employees and supported by over 240 active volunteers.
 TCAN relies on volunteers to produce events, staff its box office and support all facets of marketing, fundraising and operations.

+Erin Basile was appointed by the TCAN Board of Directors as TCAN's third Executive Director, effective January 1, 2026.
+David Lavalley was named Executive Director Emeritus in the same announcement, in recognition of his contributions to TCAN during his 22-year tenure as Executive Director.